Uniswap/docs/versioned_docs/version-V1/guides/nifty-smashers/battle.md

 ## Bat swings

-- A bat can be swung in all possible direction: left, right, up, down, diagonals
+- A bat can be swung in all possible directions: left, right, up, down, diagonals
 - A bat can be swung by clicking the attack button.
 Longer button press makes the bat hit harder
 - Bat can be swung during standing, running, and jumping
 - Long press attack button during jumps is possible